-Leaders will also develop content knowledge and pedagogical knowledge for leading.
-Create opportunities for mentoring and/or job shadowing.
-Empower staff with "acting" supervisory opportunities for absences greater than one week.
-Implementation of mentorship opportunities or job shadowing. -- --- -- --
+Leaders will also develop Implementation of

+content knowledge and mentorship opportunities

+9 or job shadowing.

+pedagogical knowledge for or job snadowing.

+leading.

+Create opportunities for

+mentoring and/or job

+shadowing.

+Empower staff with "acting"

+supervisory opportunities for

+absences greater than one

+week.